lishiyo/frontier-tower-coordination-bot/memory-bank/bot_commands.md

     *   **Note:** The "Submit Your Idea" button on channel messages for free-form proposals will guide the user to a DM where they can click a button to prefill their chat input with `@BotUsername submit <proposal_id> `, to which they then add their submission text.
 This format is handled by the bot.

 *   `/view_results` or `/view_results <proposal_id>`
     *   **Description:** Allows any user to view all anonymized free-form text submissions or breakdown of votes (e.g. "30% A, 70% B") for a specific closed proposal.
 If the user just says `/view_results`, the bot should ask "for which proposal? use `/proposals open` for open proposals, `/proposals closed` for closed proposals, or `/my_proposals` for your proposals.
-Then use "/view_results <proposal_id>`.
+Or you can search via `/ask which proposal was about..` to get a proposal id.
+Then use `/view_results <proposal_id>`.
     *   **Parameters:**
         *   `<proposal_id>`: The ID of the closed proposal.
     *   **Context:** DM with the bot.